-According to FAO sources, Mozambique’s export is limited and mostly aimed at South Africa.
-And from there it imports citrus fruits, apples, grapes and pears.
+According to FAO sources, Mozambique’s export is limited and mostly aimed at South Africa, importing citrus fruits, apples, grapes and pears.

-If we talk about agriculture of Mozambique, then according to official data country produces 1.1 million tons of products, made up mostly of tomatoes and bananas.
+If we talk about Mozambique’s agriculture, then according to official data the country produces 1.1 million tons of products, made up mostly of tomatoes and bananas.
 Most companies in the country are small, although there are a few larger ones.
 According to analysts, strengthening the fresh produce sector in Mozambique is a priority for economic and social development.

-President of Macfrut delegation Renzo Piraccini said they had visited several companies around Maputo.
+The president of Macfrut delegation Renzo Piraccini said they had visited several companies around Maputo.
 He noted the one is owned by Angel Miguel Cumaio.
-He decided to tell more about this production, which covered 13 hectares and grew 25 types of vegetables including cabbage, medicinal herbs, lettuce, tomatoes and coriander.
+He shared more about this production covering 13 hectares and growing 25 types of vegetables including cabbage, medicinal herbs, lettuce, tomatoes and coriander.

 “The company employs 35 people with a monthly salary of around €100.
-The entrepreneur is very pleased with the results and wants to develop this technology further,” – added Piraccini.
+The entrepreneur is very pleased with the results and wants to develop this technology further,” – Piraccini added.